Academic Calendar 2024-2025

 Offering Faculty: Faculty of Arts and Science

-Research, rehearsal and presentation of a role for performance.
+Research, rehearsal, and presentation of a role for performance.
+Topic changes with instructor expertise.

 Offering Faculty: Faculty of Arts and Science

-DRAM 439 Special Topics in Performance III Units: 3.00
+DRAM 439 Special Topics in Practice and Performance III Units: 3.00

 NOTE This course is repeatable for credit under different topic titles.